zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

     Figure 41: Process Model with Updated Swimlane Roles

 13. Click the *Save* button to safely store away your updates.
-(Saving often is a great idea.)

 ## Implement the Submit Request Event